NatLibFi/Skosmos/dockerfiles/README.md

 `skosmos:sparqlEndpoint`.
 You can use this example to start Skosmos pointing to any existing Apache Jena, preferably with the Jena Text extension.

+Note that `fuseki:3030` is the internal Docker network socket.
+To the host machine, Docker Compose is exposing it as `fuseki:9030` to avoid conflicts with another existing Apache Jena instance.

 ```bash
 $ docker-compose up -d
 ```